Teens may have trouble getting morning-after pill

 Getting the pill quickly is important because it becomes less effective for every day that passes after unprotected sex.

-The results suggest little has changed over the years when it comes to education about and access to emergency contraception, said one reproductive health researcher not involved in the new study.
+The results, published in Pediatrics, suggest little has changed over the years when it comes to education about and access to emergency contraception, said one reproductive health researcher not involved in the new study.

-James Trussell from Princeton University in New Jersey said he and his colleagues did a similar study over a decade ago, and found that even providers who said they stocked emergency contraception were not always able to help women get the pills.
+James Trussell from Princeton University in New Jersey said he and his colleagues did a similar study over a decade ago, and found that even providers who said they stocked emergency contraception weren’t always able to help women get the pills.

 Now, he told Reuters Health, “You’re getting results that are not at all dissimilar, although this time it appears to be over not having it in stock or being completely uninformed about what the rules are regarding age.”